-Applications are published for opposition purposes as part of the registration process and third parties are allowed a time limit of 90 days within which to bring a notice of opposition.
+Applications are published for opposition purposes as part of the registration process and third parties are allowed a time limit of 90 days from publication within which to bring a notice of opposition.
 An opposition may be based on one or more earlier marks or rights and directed against all, or part of the goods or services for which protection is being sought under the opposed application.

-The grounds for bringing an opposition are the relative grounds for refusal set out in the Act - these comprise cases of double identity, the likelihood of confusion and where the use of the subsequent mark, without due cause, would take unfair advantage, or be detrimental to, the distinctive character or repute of the earlier mark.
-Other possible grounds include where, on the application or priority date, there exists another mark that is well-known in Malta or if a person has rights to a non-registered trademark or another sign used in the course of trade that confers upon that person the right to prohibit the use of the mark in the application.
-For opposition purposes, an earlier trademark must either be an application for, or a registered EUTM, Maltese trademark or trademark registered under an international agreement effective in Malta, which has an earlier filing date, or a mark that, at the time of the application's filing, is well-known in Malta.
-Last, oppositions may also be based on earlier rights such as copyright and registered designs.
+The grounds for bringing an opposition are the relative grounds for refusal set out in the Act.
+These comprise cases of double identity, likelihood of confusion and where the use of the later trademark, without due cause, would take unfair advantage, or be detrimental to, the distinctive character or repute of the earlier trademark.
+Other possible grounds include where, on the application or priority date, there exists another trademark that is well-known in Malta or if a person has earlier rights to a non-registered trademark or another sign used in the course of trade that confers upon that person the right to prohibit the use of the mark in the application.
+For opposition purposes, an earlier trademark must be a registered EUTM or Maltese national trademark (or applied for), or a trademark registered under an international agreement effective in Malta, which has an earlier filing date, or a mark which, at the time of the later trademark's filing, is well-known in Malta.
+Lastly, oppositions may also be based on earlier rights, such as copyright and registered designs.